michaelbull/zoom.ts/README.markdown

 ```

 Or the [JavaScript distribution][dist.js] can be linked, which will register
-`zoom` as a global which can be accessed by the browser:
+`zoom` as a global that can be accessed by the browser:

 ```html
 <script type="text/javascript" src="dist/zoom.js"></script>